 •Selected by peers for inclusion in the 2015 edition (and since 2010) of The Best Lawyers in Canada (Banking and Finance).

-•Recognized in the 2012 edition of The Canadian Legal Lexpert Directory (Banking and Financial Institutions).
+•Recognized in the 2015 and 2012 editions of The Canadian Legal Lexpert Directory (Banking and Financial Institutions).

 •Martindale-Hubbell AV Preeminent 5 out of 5 Peer Review Rated.